 (b) Family member of an EU citizen: If a family member of an EU citizen who is not an EU citizen himself/herself holds a temporary or permanent residence permit in another EU country, he/she does not require a visa.

-A more detailed explanation of travelers not requiring a visa is available here:
+More information on travelers not requiring a visa is available here:

-Stay in the Czech Republic without a Visa.
+Visit the Czech Republic without a visa.

-Visas ARE required by all visitors not covered by the above.
+|Visas ARE required by all visitors not covered by the above.|

-(a) Travelers with a visa must register with the police within 3 working days of arrival.
+(b) Travelers with a visa must register with the police within 3 working days of arrival.

 Czech embassy in London: Czech embassy in London